gugronnier/Tor-Webscraper-in-Golang/README.md

 ----------------------------------------
-Copyright (C) 2019  Guillaume GRONNIER
+Copyright (C) 2019 Guillaume GRONNIER.
+All rights reserved

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published